ejlopez44/portfolio/README.md

 - Minimal use of media queries thanks to Bootstrap

 Functional Deployable application

+Version 11
+- Updated sizes of image placeholders on portfolio.html

 Version 10
 - Fixed padding on About page image